 Ned Gallagher joined the Choate Rosemary Hall community in 1987 after a brief stint on the faculty of Phillips Academy (Andover, MA), where his contributions were recognized with the M. Lawrence Shields Teaching Fellow Award.
 Prior to that, he started his prep school teaching career in the Advanced Studies Program at St. Paul’s School (Concord, NH).

-The holder of the Hubert S. Packard Chair for Distinguished Teaching, Ned has taught a wide range of offerings in the history and English departments at Choate, including such diverse subjects as U.S. history, American literature, constitutional law, political philosophy, American government, Japanese history, modern Africa, Chinese history, Russian history, the Holocaust, world literature, classical Greece and Rome, the Vietnam War, international relations, Use And Abuse Of Power, Democracy: From Athens To Obama, and American Studies.
+Recognized with the Hubert S. Packard Chair for Distinguished Teaching in 2009, Ned has taught a wide range of subjects in the history and English departments at Choate and elsewhere, including such diverse course offerings as U.S. history; American government & politics; constitutional law; political philosophy; Japanese history; international relations; interdisciplinary humanities sequences (both classical and modern); U.S. foreign policy; Literatures of Tomorrow; satire; the Holocaust; Pandora’s Box: Humans and Machines; Chinese history; American literature; modern Africa; Russian history; world literature; classical Greek and Roman history; the Vietnam War; Use and Abuse of Power; Democracy in Action; and American Studies.
 Mr. Gallagher also has taught courses in computer technology and public speaking.
-Each spring term he offers an English elective for seniors on William Shakespeare’s history plays (he has seen each of The Bard’s 39 plays performed on stage, most of them many times).
+For years he offered an English elective for seniors on William Shakespeare’s history plays (he has seen each of The Bard’s 39 plays performed on stage at least three times, and most of them a lot more).

 In 2021, Mr. Gallagher taught mini-courses for adults (the school’s alumni and parents) on American politics and on reading Biblical texts as literature.
 The following summer, he offered courses on American cinema of the 1960s and on two plays about justice: The Eumenides and The Merchant of Venice.
 A 2023 mini-course unpacked seminal 1970s American films.